 Effective: November 1, 2022

+Revised: July 1, 2026

 Revise Article 250.07 of the Standard Specifications to read:

 “ 250.07 Seeding Mixtures.
 The classes of seeding mixtures and combinations of mixtures will be designated in the plans.

 When an area is to be seeded with two or more seeding classes, those mixtures shall be applied separately on the designated area within a seven day period.
 Seeding shall occur prior to placement of mulch cover.
 A Class 7 mixture can be applied at any time prior to applying any seeding class or added to them and applied at the same time.